stkb/Rewrap/specs/Detail/Comments-JavaDoc.md

      * Item A   ¦               * Item A   ¦
      * Item B   ¦               * Item B   ¦
     */          ¦              */          ¦

+Since the *'s are optional, they should not be consumed if used as bullets in a comment where leading *'s are absent.

 Unfortunately the following case fails.
 The bullets are incorrectly interpreted as leading *'s.